EXHIBITION

 The French and the Creation of the United State

-This exhibition will thus present to the school and the general public a decentered view of American events, in order to allow them to further see the connections between America, Europe and the world in the second half of the 18th century.
+This exhibition thus presents to the school and the general public a decentered view of American events, in order to allow them to further see the connections between America, Europe and the world in the second half of the 18th century.
 It is funded by the ANR AMERICA 2026 program and the city of La Rochelle.

 The Musée du Nouveau Monde (Museum of the New World) is located in an eighteenth-century town house, the former residence of Aimé-Benjamin Fleuriau, a prominent sugar planter and merchant.
 When it was created in 1982, the museum was one of the first institutions to address slavery through items connected to the slave trade and depicting life in a West Indian plantation.
 Ousmane Sow’s statue of Toussaint Louverture stands in the middle of the courtyard as a reminder of La Rochelle’s slaver past.

-This 19th century gilded bronze and silver clock, known as the “Indian clock”, is also part of the museum collection.
+A 19th century gilded bronze and silver clock, known as the “Indian clock”, is also part of the museum collection.
 It was made in France by Denière & Cailleaux circa 1835.
-The United States is personified by a victorious female native American standing over a stela where an inscription reads “United States, Colombia, Mexico, Peru”.
+The United States is personified by a victorious female Native American standing over a stela where an inscription reads “United States, Colombia, Mexico, Peru”.
 The American Revolution thus appears as the first in a chain of successful revolutions on the American continent that resulted in the creation of new independent states.

-This terracotta medallion designed by Jean-Baptiste Nini in 1777 is one of the many portraits of Benjamin Franklin that were on the French market during the US envoy’s stay in France (1776-1785).
+A terracotta medallion designed by Jean-Baptiste Nini in 1777 is one of the many portraits of Benjamin Franklin that were on the French market during the US envoy’s stay in France (1776-1785).
 It exemplifies how Franklin managed the public image of the unsophisticated American scientist-philosopher that made him so popular.

 Exhibition committee